phkoester/gaia/README.md

 Gaia is an experimental collection of Bash scripts, Python scripts, and Makefiles that help to build projects in a Bash shell.

 Supported project types are Bash, Python, C++, and Rust.
-There used to be some Android support, but it's deprecated now.

 I decided to make this repository public on GitHub, since all `phkoester` repositories depend on Gaia.
 This is where the name comes from: Gaia is supposed to be the building ground of everything.